Go Back

 "The late-week scorcher heading into the East will be a quick whiplash," AccuWeather Senior Meteorologist Chad Merrill said.
 "The timing is in sync with the late-June surge in temperatures, but this one won’t last nearly as long."

-Detroit will jump well into the 90s Thursday and Friday.
-Philadelphia will leap into the mid- and upper 90s Friday and Saturday with RealFeel temperatures in the lower 100s.
-Overnight temperatures won’t offer any relief, as they'll be in the mid-70s to lower 80s.
+Detroit will jump well into the 90s Thursday.
+Philadelphia will leap into the mid- and upper 90s Friday and Saturday with RealFeel® temperatures in the lower 100s.
+Some daily record highs will be challenged even though this is typically the hottest part of the year.
+Overnight temperatures won’t offer any relief, they'll be in the mid-70s to lower 80s.

-A backdoor cold front looks to squash the heat by Sunday.
+A cool front looks to squash the heat in New England and part of the mid-Atlantic by Sunday.

 "While the Mid-Atlantic and Northeast have been no stranger to high humidity this summer, the mid-90s have only made an appearance once this month in Philadelphia," Merril said.
 "Detroit has only reached 92 degrees this month.
 New York City will reach well into the 90s Friday and Saturday, following only three days with highs in the 90s earlier this month.
 So the short, hot and humid spell will be significant."